Autodesk-Forge/Data_Exchange_Samples/4.IdentifyVersionDifference/README.md

 - autodesk.design:assets.renderstyle-1.0.0,
 - autodesk.design:assets.geometry-1.0.0.

-Before diving into the data graph, take a look at the source Revit file and visually identify the changes from v1 to v2 using the diff tool available in ACC:
+Before diving into the data graph, take a look at the source Revit file, and visually identify the changes from v1 to v2 using the diff tool available in ACC:

 ![](./img/diff_tool.png)

 **NOTE:** This tool helps you visualize the difference when it comes to geometry, but the main drawback is that it provides no information on what properties have changed.
 You will see how this is covered by the Data Exchange below.

-As you can see from the diff tool, the difference is given by the modification to wall and adding a door, and in version 1 of the exchange, the sub-graph related to these two components looks like the following:
+As the diff tool shows, the difference reflects the modification to the wall and addition of the door, and in version 1 of the exchange, the sub-graph related to these two components looks like the following:

 ![](./img/doors_v1.png)

 ![](./img/walls_v1.png)

-**NOTE:** For brevity purpose, in subgraphs presented above, the relationships and the assets of binary, geometry, and renderStyle types are hidden from subgraph.
+**NOTE:** For brevity purposes, in the subgraphs presented above, the relationships and assets of binary, geometry, and renderStyle types are hidden from subgraphs.

-In v2 of the Data Exchange, after the door is added, the subgraph related to the doors changes to:
+In v2 of the Data Exchange, after the door is added, the subgraph related to doors changes as follows:

 ![](./img/doors_v2.png)

 In case of the wall, however, as there are no hierarchical changes made to the wall in question, the subgraph remains the same, but the metadata changes.
-To identify the changes, we have to basically compare the `autodesk.design:assets.design-1.0.0 ` and `autodesk.design:assets.instance-1.0.0` type assets related to the wall, and see how they change between versions.
+To identify the changes, compare the `autodesk.design:assets.design-1.0.0 ` to `autodesk.design:assets.instance-1.0.0` type assets related to the wall, and see how they change between versions.

-In case of the instance asset related to wall, you will locate the properties changed from v1 to v2 as follows:
+In case of the instance asset related to the wall, you will locate the properties changed from v1 to v2 as follows:

 ![](./img/instance_wall_diff.png)

-What we did so far is to manually identify the assets and relationships that changed between the two versions of the Data Exchange, but in what follows, you will see how using snapshot revisions can help spot the graph change in a snap.
+What you did so far is to manually identify the assets and relationships that changed between the two versions of the Data Exchange, but in what follows, you will see how using snapshot revisions can help spot the graph change in a snap.

 ## Snapshots and revisions

 Each exchange will have just one corresponding snapshot, no matter how many times it was changed (how many versions of the exchange item exists in ACC).
-The snapshot can be seen as the pointer to the graph, while snapshot revisions can be seen as the markers, or pointers to differnt states of the graph.
+The snapshot can be seen as the pointer to the graph, while snapshot revisions can be seen as the markers or pointers to differnt states of the graph.

 The snapshot information can be retrieved using the following call: